-An award-winning activist and writer, Heather Corinna is the executive director of Scarleteen.com, the inclusive online resource for teen and young adult sex education and information which she founded in 1998.
-She is the author of S.E.X.: The All-You-Need-to-Know Progressive Sexuality Guide to Get You Through High School and College; a co-founder of the All Girl Army; and director of the CONNECT teen sexual health outreach program for King County.
-She has been on the editorial board of the American Journal of Sexuality Education, a writer and contributing editor for the 2011 edition of Our Bodies, Ourselves, a member of the Board of Directors for NARAL Pro-Choice Washington, and her young adult sexuality advice is syndicated weekly at the United Nations Foundation-supported reproductive health hub RH Reality Check.
-She has also been trained as a facilitator for Teen Talking Circles.
+An award-winning activist and writer, Heather Corinna is the executive director of Scarleteen.com, the inclusive online resource for teen and young adult sex education and information which they founded in 1998.
+They are the author of S.E.X.: The All-You-Need-to-Know Progressive Sexuality Guide to Get You Through High School and College; a co-founder of the All Girl Army; and director of the CONNECT teen sexual health outreach program for King County.
+They have been on the editorial board of the American Journal of Sexuality Education, a writer and contributing editor for the 2011 edition of Our Bodies, Ourselves, a member of the Board of Directors for NARAL Pro-Choice Washington, and their young adult sexuality advice is syndicated weekly at the United Nations Foundation-supported reproductive health hub RH Reality Check.
+They have also been trained as a facilitator for Teen Talking Circles.

-Previous to her work in sexuality and sexual health, Heather was a Montessori and alternative classroom educator for several years.
-She was a graduate with honors from The Chicago Academy for the Arts, attended Shimer College and received her Montessori training at the Midwest Montessori Teacher Training Center.
-A Chicago native, she now lives and works in the Pacific Northwest.
+Previous to their work in sexuality and sexual health, Heather was a Montessori and alternative classroom educator for several years.
+They were a graduate with honors from The Chicago Academy for the Arts, attended Shimer College and received their Montessori training at the Midwest Montessori Teacher Training Center.
+A Chicago native, they now live and work in the Pacific Northwest.